-A significant proportion of the services provided through the Liquids Infrastructure business is to Keyera's Marketing business, which pays market rates for the services it utilizes.
-However, Keyera also contracts with third party customers for services.
-Customers who utilize Keyera's liquids infrastructure for transportation, de-ethanization, fractionation, processing, storage, or terminalling enter into service contracts with Keyera on a fee-for-service basis.
+A significant proportion of the services provided through the Liquids Infrastructure business, is to Keyera's Marketing business, including all of the services provided by AEF.
+Keyera's Marketing business pays market rates for the services it utilizes.

+In addition to these internal transactions, Keyera also contracts with third party customers on a feefor-service basis for services such as transportation, de-ethanization, fractionation, processing, storage, and terminalling.
 Such contracts outline the services to be provided, the terms and conditions relating to the provision of such services and the associated fee structure.
 The term of these contracts varies widely.
-For example, some diluent handling agreements, product exchange service agreements and tank storage agreements are long term in nature, while other NGL agreements can be as short as one year.
+For example, some diluent handling agreements, product exchange service agreements and tank storage agreements are long term in nature, while other NGL agreements can be long term or as short as one year.
 The longer term agreements are often entered into in connection with the underpinning of significant capital projects.
+The majority of customers who contract for service on Keyera's condensate system are third parties who have entered into long term, take-or-pay, fee-for-service agreements.
 (See "Risk Factors - Operational Risks - Reliance on Principal Customers and Suppliers").